jordan7272/udacity_nanodegree/multi-user-blog/readme.md

 In order to deploy the project to the Google Cloud SDK, navigate to the ./multi-user-blog directory in the command line, and type
 "gcloud init" into the terminal and press enter.
 Follow the instructions by logging in to your google account, and selecting the project from the Google SDK you wish to work on.
-After completion, enter "gcloud deploy app.yaml" into the terminal and press enter.
+After completion, enter "gcloud app deploy app.yaml" into the terminal and press enter.
 The app should be deployed to [project-name].appspot.com.